WalletConnectFoundation/wcn/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.

+## Terms of Service

+By using this software you agree to our [Terms of Service](./terms-of-service.md).